 Upon request, an alternative pre-master program Embedded Systems consisting of Q1 and Q2 courses only can be composed for students who prefer to complete the pre-master program in the first semester.
-Students interested in pursuing this option should contact the study advisor, Dr. Natasha Stash (see below).
+Students interested in pursuing this option should contact the academic advisor (see Section 1.12.3 for the contact information of the academic advisor).